Code-Institute-Submissions/wrestle-match/README.md

 - Rubik is the font I have chosen to use for headings.
 - Roboto is the font I have chosen to use for all other text.
-- These fonts are imported via the head element of a html file from Google Fonts.
+- These fonts are imported via the head element of an HTML file from Google Fonts.
 - Sans-serif is the fallback font if for some reason the above fonts can't be imported into the site correctly.
 - Both the Rubik and Roboto fonts are very popular in the developer world and are also very easy to read, so they are both attractive and appropriate.